Uotan-Dev/UotanToolboxNT/README.md

 ## ✨ Features

-- ✅ Developed with Avalonia UI
+- 🍀 Cross-platfrom support
 - ✔️ All in one
+- 🌍 Multilingual support
 - 🚫 No ADs
 - 🛠 More features are in development ...

 ## ⚙️ Environment

+### Developed with Avalonia UI

 | Recommended environment | Extension |
 | --- | ----------- |